Communication in Sexual Relationships

 - Express your anger appropriately.
 Direct your anger toward your partner's behaviors, not his/her character.
 Don't forget to remind your partner that you appreciate them as a person.
 Take responsibility for your anger.

-- Your partner cannot make you feel angry, you choose to respond that way.
+- Your partner cannot make you feel angry, you choose to respond that way

 Return to Contents